GoInterject/GoInterject.github.io/wAbout/Updating-INTERJECT.md

 ![](/images/Updating/03.png)

 **Note:** If this popup appears at any point without having clicked the **Check for Updates** button, it means that INTERJECT has released an important update.
-INTERJECT will not lock up into updating at any time, so its okay to postpone it momentarily, but its recommended, however, that you update at the earliest convenience.
+INTERJECT will not lock up into updating at any time, so its okay to postpone it momentarily, but its recommended that you update at the earliest convenience.

 **Step 4:** After clicking **Get Update**, the Interject Excel Add-in Setup will pop up.
 Interject requires Excel to be closed to update.
 Click the exit button to close excel.